How to start blogging

 In the meantime… Go.
 Have fun.
 Get creative.
 Start building the relationships that are going to power your business on to bigger and brighter things.

-If you don’t have the time (or inclination) to do your own blog posts, why not outsource them?
+If you don’t have the time to create your own blog posts, why not outsource them?
 We’ve got bags of experience writing on all topics, for all audiences.
-Check out our blog packages, and email firstname.lastname@example.org to let us know how we can help.
+Check out our blog packages, and email email@example.com to let us know how we can help.